David Minasian: History

-In 2013, David Minasian began recording a follow-up album to Random Acts of Beauty.
-It was interrupted when he was contracted to produce and direct a solo concert DVD for Justin Hayward from the Moody Blues.
-Recorded at Buckhead Theatre in Atlanta on August 17, the DVD, Spirits...
-Live (2014), features a concert and a documentary of Hayward's 2013 tour, directed by Minasian.
-After its release by Eagle Rock/Universal in the fall of 2014, the DVD went to No. 2 on the Billboard Music Video chart and was broadcast on PBS.
+In 2013, David Minasian began recording a follow-up album to Random Acts of Beauty but was interrupted when he was contracted to produce and direct a solo concert DVD for Justin Hayward of the Moody Blues.
+Recorded at the Buckhead Theatre in Atlanta on August 17, the DVD, Spirits...
+Live (2014), features the full concert along with a documentary filmed behind-the-scenes on Hayward's 2013 tour.
+After its release by Eagle Rock/Universal in the fall of 2014, the DVD reached the No. 2 position on the Billboard Music Video chart and was broadcast on PBS.
 A concert DVD filmed in Clearwater, Florida titled Watching and Waiting, and The Story Behind Nights in White Satin, a documentary about Hayward's 1967 composition, followed.
-Both featured Hayward and Minasian.
 In Spring 2016, another Hayward release from David Minasian, Live in Concert at The Capitol Theatre, came out.
 The DVD has the first live performance of "You Can Never Go Home" from the 1971 Every Good Boy Deserves Favour LP.
 Also featured was a bonus studio recording of a new song titled "The Wind of Heaven", a joint composition between Minasian and Hayward.
 Intended as the main theme for a forthcoming motion picture, the song, with a video directed by Minasian, was released ahead of schedule on the DVD to coincide with Hayward's 2016 US solo tour.